CatarinaSil/Exads/README.md

 # EXADS Frontend Test Project

-This is my try at the teste :)
+This is my try at the test :)

 ## Getting started